Satellites of Infinite Rank in the Smooth Concordance Group

 \begin{conj} The image of every non-constant satellite operator has infinite rank. \end{conj}

 Since, in light of \Cref{homo}, we have no reason to expect the image to be a subgroup, rank should be interpreted as the rank of the subgroup generated by the image.
-It is relatively easy to verify the conjecture in the case of non-zero winding number patterns, since the algebraic concordance class is additive in an appropriate sense under satellites.
+It is relatively easy to verify the conjecture in the case of patterns with non-zero winding number, since the algebraic concordance class is additive in an appropriate sense under satellites.
 We make this precise in \Cref{non-zero} below. \Cref{infiniterank} then reduces to the winding number zero case, which is significantly harder.
 The purpose of this article is to provide a general criterion to guarantee that such an operator has infinite rank.
-To state our result, we recall that the {\em rational linking number} between curves $\gamma,\eta$ in a rational homology sphere is defined to be $1/d$ times the algebraic intersection number of $\gamma$ with a $2$-chain whose boundary maps to $d\eta$.
+To state our result, we recall that the {\em rational linking number} between disjoint curves $\gamma,\eta$ in a rational homology sphere is defined to be $1/d$ times the algebraic intersection number of $\gamma$ with a $2$-chain whose boundary maps to $d\eta$.
 Its reduction modulo $\Z$ is the linking form on first homology.
 Note that the rational linking number assigns a number to a {\em framed} curve, defined to be the linking of the curve with a push-off defined by the framing.
+This generalizes the familiar manner in which framings of curves in homology spheres are expressed as integers.
 In these terms, we have our main theorem